Japanese Title: Basilisk: Kouga Ninpou Chou

 - Both ninja clans have good and evil.

 - No character feels safe.

 - Tragedy of the premise makes you feel for the characters.

-- With such a large cast, some characters don’t get the development and screen time they deserve.
+- Some characters don’t get the development and screen time they deserve.

-- The English voice track doesn’t work well with so many Japanese nouns and honorifics read in heavy American accents.
+- The English voice track doesn’t work well with Japanese nouns and honorifics.